joseasync/CityPortal/README.md

 # City Portal

-**City Portal** is an augmented reality (AR) application developed using SwiftUI and RealityKit.
+**City Portal** is an augmented reality (AR) application developed using SwiftUI and RealityKit for Apple Vision Pro.
 The app provides an interactive experience where users can explore different virtual worlds through portals, seamlessly integrated into a 3D environment.
 Each world is represented by a skybox, and users can interact with the scene by dragging a 3D box entity within the environment.

 ### Features